difinageorge/Movie_Rating_PredictionML/README.md

 # 🎬 Movie Rating Predictor using Machine Learning

-This project was completed as part of my **GenAI Internship** at **System Tron**.
+This project was completed as part of my **GenAI Internship** at **System Tron** (Week01) .
 The objective of this task was to build and deploy a machine learning model that predicts the **IMDb rating** of a movie based on key attributes like **title, director, genre, and actors** using regression techniques.

 ---